Mholscher/debtors/doc/source/Processpayment.rst

 *   EUR 1500,- was used to pay bill 15, so bill 15 is set paid, an assigned amount for EUR 1500,- created.
 When inquiring, an outstanding amount of EUR 1900,- (3400 - 1500) is showing on the receipt.

 *   if a bill of EUR 800,- is then written for the client, this bill is set paid, an assigned amount for EUR 800,- created.
 When inquiring, an available amount of EUR 1100,- (3400 - 1500 - 800) is shown on the receipt.

+Amounts are assigned in date and time order.
+So a client will not be put through the debt process after missing one payment.
+This has the following exception: A client gets a bill for JPY 540 and after that for JPY 100.
+Client pays the JPY 100 bill, but that is insufficient for paying the first bill.
+The second one though will be paid, because the money is enough.

 The fields on the assigned amount are: